addulac/phd/source/15_wmmsb.md

 \phi_{kk'} \sim \textrm{Gamma}(r_{kk'}, \frac{p_{kk'}}{1-p_{kk'}})
 \end{gather*}

-The variable $y_{ij}$ is again distributed according to a negative binomial distribution, of the form: $y_{ij}|_{Z} \sim \textrm{NB}(r_{z_{i \rightarrow j} z_{i \leftarrow j}},p_{z_{i \rightarrow j} z_{i \leftarrow j}})$.
+The variable $y_{ij}$ is again distributed according to a negative binomial distribution, of the form:
+$$y_{ij}|{Z} \sim \textrm{NB}(r_{z_{i \rightarrow j} z_{i \leftarrow j}},p_{z_{i \rightarrow j} z_{i \leftarrow j}}).$$
 As one can note, and contrary to WMMSB, the parameters of the negative binomial distribution depend this time on the classes selected for each node, meaning that classes now play a prominent role in the model.
 We will denote this model as WMMSB-bg.

 As for most hierarchical Bayesian model, exact inference is intractable and one must resort to approximate inference.
 In the next section we propose a stochastic collapsed variational inference algorithm for the above models (MMSB, WMMSB, WMMSB-bg).

 ## Inference
-\label{sec:inference}

-%One drawback of doing inference with Gibbs sampling for MMSB models, as is standard, is the quadratic complexity in the number of nodes.
-If one wants to use MMSB models and its weighted extensions on large networks, one needs to rely on other techniques, as variational inference.
+\label{sec_5:inference}

+Standard inference method for MMSB models rely either on Gibbs sampling or variational approach [@airoldi2009mixed].
+The former approach give generally better results than the latter as sampling methods approximate the true posterior distribution while variational ones makes stronger assumptions on the posterior distribution that leads to a biased estimation.
+On the other hand variational approach usually allow faster convergence due to its deterministic form.

 Collapsed variational Bayes inference presents the advantage, over standard variational inference, to rely on weaker assumptions and has proven to be efficient on the latent Dirichlet allocation model [@teh2007collapsed].
 Recent advances in stochastic variational inference [@hoffman2013stochastic], notably based on well-designed sampling techniques [@gopalan2013efficient][@kim2013efficient], have furthermore shown that it is possible to speed-up (collapsed) variational inference with online updates based on minibatches.
 Coupling collapsed and stochastic variational inference thus leads here to an efficient inference method that can be used on large networks.

 We first provide below the results obtained through collapsed variational inference for MMSB and its weighted counterparts.
-A detailed derivation of these results is given in the supplementary material.
+A detailed derivation of these results is given in the appendix \ref{annexe:wmmsb}.
 We then detail how stochastic variational inference is used on these models.

 ### Collapsed Variational Inference